VirtCode/serene-aur/docs/usage/package-sources.md

 This documentation entry will now go over the different sources and how you can use them with the [CLI](./cli.md).
 For more information about the specifics of the commands used, refer to the [CLI documentation](./cli.md).

 ### AUR Source
-To add a package from the AUR is very straight forward with the [CLI].
+To add a package from the AUR is very straight forward with the [CLI](./cli.md).
 Just use the `add` command without any special arguments using the AUR package name:
 ```shell
 serene add <my-aur-package>
 ```